Bimbos of the Death Sun: Reception

 Dave Langford reviewed Bimbos of the Death Sun for White Dwarf #99, and stated that "McCrumb deploys her research with kitchen-sink enthusiasm, neatly caricaturing several SF fan stereotypes but striking an unconvincing note when all these wildly different and often mutually intolerant types sit down to play D&D together."

+The book currently holds a rating of 3.71 out of 5 on Goodreads with 25% of a total 2,799 ratings being 5 stars.

 Awards

-The novel won the 1988 Edgar Award for "Best Paperback Original" and was nominated for the Anthony Award in the same category in the same year.
+The novel won the 1988 Edgar Allan Poe Award for Best Paperback Original and was nominated for the Anthony Award in the same category in the same year.